albertbolt1/albertbolt1/README.md

 - 👋 Hi, I’m @albertbolt1
 - 👀 I’m interested in stuff that intrigues me.
 - 🌱 I’m currently a software engineer.
-- 💞️ I’m looking to collaborate on projects which are related to finance,astronomy, astrophysics, computational cognition etc , I am looking to collaborate on projects which will enhance my understanding of the subject rather than just making me better at coding.
+- 💞️ I’m looking to collaborate on projects which are related to fast growing startups,finance,astronomy, astrophysics, computational cognition etc , I am looking to collaborate on projects which will enhance my understanding of the subject rather than just making me better at coding.
 - I am not an expert in anything but I have worked on python, Django, Java , Spring Boot, C++ etc.

 <!---